 Debt To Income Ratio Required For Mortgage Depends On Loan Program

-This BLOG On Debt To Income Ratio Required For Mortgage Was UPDATED On May 13, 2017
+This BLOG On Debt To Income Ratio Required For Mortgage Was UPDATED And PUBLISHED On January 30th, 2020

 Many mortgage applicants assume they will be guaranteed a mortgage approval because they have excellent credit scores, cash reserves, and a lot of assets.

 - They do not take time with consulting a banker or mortgage broker and aggressively shop for a house

 - Then they find a deal of a lifetime and need to act fast

 - This is because there are multiple purchase offers on the property they fell in love within which the seller wants to close in 3 weeks

 - Can a real estate purchase mortgage close in 3 weeks?